vishnupal/test1/README.md

 ## DEVELOPER SIDE

-##  :grinning: First i created a repository in my base-OS and git initialized it. then going to directory .git/hooks/ inside it I created a post-commit hook which would self push the repository whenever the developer committed something to git.
+###  :grinning: First i created a repository in my base-OS and git initialized it. then going to directory .git/hooks/ inside it I created a post-commit hook which would self push the repository whenever the developer committed something to git.
 I also added a remote trigger for my job1 after it so after the code was pushed onto GitHub it would automatically trigger job1.
 ![hook](Ss/hook.jpg)

-### Developer craete a html file and commit
+### :smile: Developer craete a html file and commit
 ![test_image](Ss/test_page.jpg)

 # After commit